Jack Rust: Career

 Following his admission to the Virginia Bar and military service, Rust worked as a lawyer in Fairfax in the family law firm, Rust & Rust, which in 1982 merged with another law firm to become McCandlish, Lillard, Rust & Church.
-From 1974 to 1978, as had his father several times, including immediately after the town's incorporation as a city in 1962, Rust was the Fairfax city attorney.
-He currently serves as counsel to the Fairfax School Board.
+From 1974 to 1978, Rust was the Fairfax city attorney.
+He also served as counsel to the Fairfax School Board.

 Virginia delegate

 Rust first became one of Fairfax County's delegates in the Virginia House of Delegates (a part-time position) in 1979 (to what was then the 18th House of Delegates district), and won re-election in 1981 (to what became the 50th House of Delegates district) and thus served from 1980 to 1982.
-However, his second re-election attempt failed when Rust narrowly lost to Stephen E. Gordy in the Republican Party primary in what had become the 37th Virginia House of Delegates district following court-required adoption of single member districts.
+However, his second re-election attempt failed when Rust narrowly lost to Stephen E. Gordy in the Republican Party primary in what had become the 37th Virginia House of Delegates district following court-required adoption of single-member districts.